 Through intense rehearsals consisting of ballet, presentation techniques, vocal training, detailed work on character and styling along with gymnastic and authentic folk steps, we are forever expanding our repertoire and costume inventory.
 We not only present works from all the National dances of Poland (Polonaise, Mazur, Oberek, Kujawiak and Krakowiak) along with the multitude of regional dances but are also proud to cross borders and show dances from Romania, Germany, Russia, Italy, the Rom people as well as our homeland of Canada.

-As proud members of Folklore Canada International (FCI) and the Polish Folk Dance Association of the Americas (PFDAA), we also benefit from a vast network of like-minded organisations around the globe who share our goals.
+We are pleased to work with so many of our peers and have developed an extensive network of like-minded organisations around the globe who share our goals.
 Supported by the White Eagle Society of Montréal who celebrate over 100 years as a Montréal institution, we are also privileged to have top-notch rehearsal facilities with adequate space in which to host fund-raising events.
-In 2013 we have added a weekly bingo session to our activities.
-Licensed by the Quebec government, with thousands of dollars given away monthly in prize money, this fundraising activity will help fund the projects that support our objectives.

 Throughout our short history, we have come to the aid of many charitable organisations that benefit the needs of children and seniors alike.
 The academy’s artists not only perform at their fund-raising events but also roll up their sleeves and work alongside the volunteers as well as involving and encouraging the beneficiaries to participate in a song or two.